sank3t/Bank-Customer-Churn/README.md

 #### Data Source
 The dataset is downloaded from [Kaggle](https://www.kaggle.com/shrutimechlearn/churn-modelling).

-Thanks to the data science community out there.
+Thanks :slightly_smiling_face: to the Data Science community out there.

 #### Data Dictionary